 We want you to be a Director on the OSCA/ACOSO Board!

 What a great idea.
 Not only will you be able to contribute to the leadership of guidance and career education in Ontario, you will have the best professional development you can experience.
-Nomination form is at the bottom of this page.
+The nomination form is at the bottom of this page.

-The board is structured with a President, three vice-presidents, and directors on each of three committees:
+The board is structured with a President, four Vice-Presidents, and Directors on each of three committees:

 - Governance – oversees the rules and regulations of the OSCA board;

 - Communications – oversees production of OSCA Today.